Kingston City Guide - RentSeeker.ca

 Cataraqui River East - Inner Harbour

-For young families, Cataraqui River East is the ideal neighbourhood.
-The majority of residents in Cataraqui River East are couples, followed by families with one child.
-Top leisure activities in the neighbourhood include visiting restaurants, fairs, and markets, with golf courses and parks nearby.
-Inner Harbour is a lively neighbourhood filled with working-class families and post-secondary students.
-It’s home to the K-Rock Centre, an entertainment and sporting arena, and the Wolfe Island Ferry Terminal, so there is always lots to do in Inner Harbour.
+Cataraqui River East is an ideal neighbourhood for young families, primarily consisting of couples and those with one child.
+Leisure activities revolve around local restaurants, fairs, and markets, with nearby golf courses and parks.
+Inner Harbour is a lively area popular with working-class families and students.
+It houses the K-Rock Centre (a major entertainment and sports venue) and the Wolfe Island Ferry Terminal, ensuring constant activity.

 Portsmouth Village - Grenville Park